madbomb122/BlackViperScript/Testing/readme.md

 # Currently Testing (Read Notes)
 Adding Minor Version Number

+Ability to Save Current Service Settings (incase you need to restore it) -Working On Ability to load File with Service Settings (Not in yet)

 # About Testing Version
 If I am not working on a change or addition to the script, this will be the same exact copy as the non test.<br />
 Only Differances between script are: